 The Journey Co-Leaders philosophy has been shaped and informed by both historical and contemporary references to the lived experiences of Black, Indigenous, people of color, and the intersectional identities of historically marginalized people.
 This philosophy is organic,fluid and may shift to adapt, evolve, or expand to amplify anti-racism efforts.
 Hence, there are six tenets that guide the Co-Leaders thinking and doing.
 Click on each tenet to learn more.

-Foster a culture of deep introspection, vigilance, and corrective action.The UNL Journey on Anti-Racism and Racial Equity will remain relevant as long as we, as an institution, recognize that the system of racism that undergirded and tarnished the noble efforts to found this institution, has continued to affect the work of this institution because it is part of a nation at whose core is the effort to wrestle with the effects of racist philosophies.
+Foster a culture of deep introspection, vigilance, and corrective action.The UNL Journey for Anti-Racism and Racial Equity will remain relevant as long as we, as an institution, recognize that the system of racism that undergirded and tarnished the noble efforts to found this institution, has continued to affect the work of this institution because it is part of a nation at whose core is the effort to wrestle with the effects of racist philosophies.
 There is a hope for the end of racism, but for this to happen, there needs to be a culture of deep introspection, vigilance and corrective action that seeks to identify, expose,and eradicate all remnants of racism within our institution.